TheClimateCorporation/python-dpkg/README.md

 ship [python-apt](http://apt.alioth.debian.org/python-apt-doc/) due to licensing restrictions or the lack of a native libapt.so (e.g. macOS)

-Currently only tested on Python 2.6 and 2.7.
-Should run on any python2 distribution that can install the [arpy](https://pypi.python.org/pypi/arpy/) library.
+Currently only tested on CPython 2.7 and 3.5, but at least in theory should run on any python distribution that can install the [arpy](https://pypi.python.org/pypi/arpy/) library.

 Installing